 40 CFR 130.5(b)(4): The process for updating and maintaining water quality management plans, including schedules for revision.

 This element identifies the basic activities/processes for evaluating, updating and maintaining Missouri's water quality, including geographic information systems (GIS), water quality information systems (WQIS), and watershed planning efforts.

 Element 5 - The Process for Ensuring Adequate Authority for Intergovernmental Cooperation

 This element documents the continuing planning authority for intergovernmental cooperation in the implementation of the state's water quality management program.
-Water Quality Coordinating Committee Meetings provide opportunities for the public, and local agencies and associations to discuss water quality issues and support improvements.
+Water Protection Forum Meetings provide opportunities for the public and local agencies and associations to discuss water quality issues and support improvements.